yeemachine/kalidokit/README.md

-# KalidoKit - Vtuber Face and Full-Body Kinematics
+# KalidoKit - Face and Full-Body Tracking Kinematics

-Kalidokit is a blendshape and kinematics solver for Mediapipe/TFJS Models: [Facemesh](https://github.com/tensorflow/tfjs-models/tree/master/face-landmarks-detection), [Blazepose](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection), [Handpose](https://google.github.io/mediapipe/solutions/hands.html), and [Holistic](https://google.github.io/mediapipe/solutions/holistic.html).
+Kalidokit is a blendshape and kinematics solver for Mediapipe/TFJS face and body tracking models, compatible with [Facemesh](https://github.com/tensorflow/tfjs-models/tree/master/face-landmarks-detection), [Blazepose](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection), [Handpose](https://google.github.io/mediapipe/solutions/hands.html), and [Holistic](https://google.github.io/mediapipe/solutions/holistic.html).

 It takes the 3D point cloud and turns into easy-to-use rotations and values for a variety of application uses.

 As the core to Vtuber web apps, [Kalidoface](https://kalidoface.com) and [Kalidoface 3D](https://3d.kalidoface.com), KalidoKit is designed specifically for rigging 3D VRM models and Live2D avatars!